Fidelity Advantage Bitcoin ETF et al.

 39. FDAS manages all private keys associated with the Crypto Assets held by a Fund through the FDAS Service.

-40. A portion of the Crypto Assets custodied by FDAS in the FDAS Wallets are held in an offline storage system used by FDAS in connection with the storage or maintenance of Crypto Assets.
+40. The Crypto Assets custodied by FDAS in the FDAS Wallets are primarily held in an offline storage system used by FDAS in connection with the storage or maintenance of Crypto Assets.

 41. Under the Custodial Services Agreement, all instructions (Instructions) regarding the transfer or withdrawal of any Crypto Asset of a Fund custodied by FDAS will originate only from FCC and will be made through FDAS' electronic or other communications platform or infrastructure that forms part of the FDAS Service.